GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 It will run a Lighthouse audit on the given URL, so replace https://staging.example.com with the URL of your app (that’s your-app-123.firebaseapp.com).

 We’ve set our standards high and won’t accept any changes to the app that bring the performance score lower than 95.
-Let’s tweak our setup to include that.
+Let’s tweak our setup to include that:

 <pre class="prettyprint">
 - npm run lh -- --perf=95 https://staging.example.com